-Whether it’s brushing up on corporate tax or a deep dive into the ins and outs of GST, these events give you the opportunity to not only meet leading practitioners from around the profession, but to gain insights on a dynamic and changing professional environment.
+Whether it’s brushing up on corporate tax or a deep dive into the ins and outs of superannuation, these events give you the opportunity to not only meet leading practitioners from around the profession, but to gain insights on a dynamic and changing professional environment.

 “Not only does the law never stop changing, it's always evolving.
 I think your perspective on things changes over time,” Louise added.